ramon-villain/rspack-assets-manifest/readme.md

 Write the manifest to disk using `fs`.

-:warning: If you're using another language for your site and you're using `webpack-dev-server` to process your assets during development, you should set `writeToDisk: true` and provide an absolute path in `output` so the manifest file is actually written to disk and not kept only in memory.
+:warning: If you're using another language for your site and you're using `@rspack/dev-server` to process your assets during development, you should set `writeToDisk: true` and provide an absolute path in `output` so the manifest file is actually written to disk and not kept only in memory.

 ### `sortManifest`